ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 While the original representation of some External Identifiers may contain characters that are ignored, these MUST be omitted when used in GLUE URNs.
-For instance, Dun & Bradstreet {{DUNS}} identifiers sometimes contain dash characters that are ignored.
+For instance, Dun & Bradstreet {{DUNS}} identifiers sometimes contain hyphen characters that are ignored.
 The DUNS numbers 12-345-6789 and 123456789 are considered to be equivalent.
 The latter form without the ignored characters MUST be used as the External Identifier in GLUE URNs.